 The start of this series, Beezus and Ramona, is the only one written from Beezus’ point of view.
 Being the oldest of two, Beezus and Ramona made me wish that I had a big sister, because I always envisioned myself as Ramona.
 However, Beezus did inspire some of my behavior towards my younger sister, which sometimes meant giving tough love or being bossy towards her.
-Always in a loving way, of course.
+Always in a compassionate way, of course.

 Resilience and strength are themes in Ramona and Her Father, which highlights how family and close friendships, especially in times of struggle or discomfort, can make any situation surmountable.